explosion33/MineSweeper/README.md

 # MineSweeper
-MineSweeper game for Ipad made with us modules
+MineSweeper game for Ipad made with UI modules